-Course Code: PEC-IT413-T/ Course Assessment Methods (internal: 30; external: 70) PEC-CSE413-T Two minor examinations (20 marks), Class Performance Course Credits: 3 measured through percentage of lectures attended (4 marks), Type: Professional Elective assignments (6 marks), and the end- semester examination (70 marks).
-Contact Hours: 3 (70 marks).

-For the end semester examination, nine questions are to be set by the examiner.
+Course Code: PEC-CSE413-T/ PEC-IT413-T Course Credits: 3 Type: Professional Elective Course Assessment Methods (internal: 30; external: 70) Two minor examinations (20 marks), Class Performance measured through percentage of lectures attended (4 marks), assignments (6 marks), and the end- semester examination (70 marks).
+Contact Hours: 3 For the end semester examination, nine questions are to be Mode: Lectures (L) set by the examiner.
 A candidate is required to attempt 5 questions in all.
 All questions carry equal marks.
-Question number 1 will be compulsory and based on the entire syllabus.
+Question Examination Duration: 3 hours number 1 will be compulsory and based on the entire syllabus.
 It will contain seven parts of 2 marks each.
 Question numbers 2 to 9 will be given by setting two questions from each of the four units of the syllabus.
-A candidate is required question from each of the four units.
+A candidate is required to attempt the remaining four questions by selecting one question from each of the four units.